theninabird/privakey-python/readme.md

 ## Usage ##

 Download the Privakey application from the Apple Store or the Google Play store.
-Goto [Privakey.com](https://www.privakey.com) and sign up to become a relying party Set your redirect url's:
+Go to [Privakey.com](https://www.privakey.com) and sign up to become a relying party.
+Set your redirect URLs:
 ```
 Use 1 for implicit flow, 2 for code flow, or both if switching during testing:
 1. https://localhost:80/implicit_flow